-In this report, we focus on the share of connections across wireless network technologies (2G, 3G, 4G, 5G, Wi-Fi), the success rate for mobile connections, response times and patterns in the ways people use their mobile phones.
-We also look at how these vary by factors such as location, day of the week and time of day.
+In this report, we focus on the share of connections across wireless network technologies (2G, 3G, 4G, 5G, wi-fi), the success rate for mobile connections, the response times for different mobile technologies and how people in the panel use voice and data services.
+We also look at how these vary by network operator and location.

 The maps below are interactive versions of the static maps in the written report.
 They show the variation in the response time and success rate for 4G mobile connections across the UK, as well as changes in how and where people were connecting to wireless networks during the early stages of the coronavirus lockdown.